- Observe the stages in the water cycle: evaporation, condensation, and precipitation

 Encourage students who are ready to use letters and words.
 Label pictures for those students who need it.

-Have each student demonstrate the water cycle by building his/her own terrarium.
+Have each student demonstrate the water cycle by building his or her own terrarium.
 Each student brings a plastic bottle with a cap.
 Put about an inch of soil in the bottom of the plastic container and plant a small plant.
 Give it a good soaking of water.
 Water will evaporate up and be trapped in the bottle and "rain" down.

 Ask students to be a condensation detective and record where condensation occurs at home: on cold glasses of liquid, on leaves, or the car windows in the morning, etc.